Sunscreen

 When should I use sunscreen?

-You should use sunscreen whenever the UV radiation level is at or above 3 and you plan to go outdoors.
 You can use a weather app that shows you the UV radiation level for the day.
-Check the UV rating for any of Australia’s capital cities at the Bureau of Meteorology website, or download the bureau’s app.
+Check the UV rating for any of Australia's capital cities at the Bureau of Meteorology website, or download the bureau's app.

 When should I see my doctor?

-- any crusty non-healing sores
+- crusty sores that are not healing

 - any lumps that are small, pale or pearly in colour